Alternative Text Request Form

 Click here for more information.

-For those students who wish to receive accommodations but do not have proper documentation, there are several local agencies who conduct evaluations/assessments (students are responsible for all costs associated with being evaluated).
-Click here for a list of several providers who offer testing throughout the state of Iowa.
-This list is not comprehensive.
-There are a number of other individuals who may be qualified to provide evaluations.
+For those students who wish to receive accommodations but do not have proper documentation, there local area agencies that conduct evaluations/assessments (students are responsible for all costs associated with being evaluated).
+Click here for a list of several providers who offer testing.
+This list is not comprehensive but it does include agencies near all of the UIU locations throughout the United States.
+In addition to those on the list, there are a number of other individuals who may be qualified to provide evaluations.
 Although UIU Disability Services attempts to pass along current information, agencies may change their services and costs.
-It is important to inquire about costs and services when making contact with an agency (this information was last updated June 2011).
+It is important to inquire about costs and services when making contact with an agency (this information was last updated June 2013).